OutSystems/docs-product/src/develop/seo/improve-SEO-with-prerendering.md

 You need to intercept both the viewer and the origin requests:

 * In the **viewer request**, your code checks if the request comes from a bot.
-If yes, it adds headers required by Prerender.io, including the user token.
+If it does, it adds headers required by Prerender.io, including the user token.

 * In the **origin request**, your code checks if the Prerender.io headers are in place.
-If yes, it forwards the request to Prerender.io servers that contains the prerendered copy of the site.
+If it does, it forwards the request to Prerender.io servers that contains the prerendered copy of the site.
 If not, it sends the request to the actual server.

 ## CloudFront integration